togkousa/kmerAnalyzer/README.md

 # Outputs
 Assuming that the input file is called 'filename.fasta':

-1. Inside the '/Input' folder there are 3 files.
+1. Inside the 'Input/' folder there are 3 files.
 The first one is a .txt file called 'filename.txt' which contains the DNA sequences in a shuffled order.
 The second one is a .csv file called 'filename_sequenceIDs.csv' that contains the IDs of the sequences in the same shuffled order.
 The third one is also a .csv file called 'filename_sequencesIDs_unshuffled.csv' which contains the mapping of the sequences to the corresponding IDs in the original unshuffled order of the .fasta file.
 2. Inside the 'Output/filename/' folder there are 3 .csv files.
-File 'output.csv' contains
+File 'output.csv' contains the list that is generated from the kmer-tree.
+Every row represents a k-mer.
+The first column is the k-mer itself, the second is the length of the k-mer, the third column its frequency (the number of times that was detected in the input data) and the fourth one is its evaluation in the tree.
+The two remaining files are associated with the sequences that every k-mer appears, as well as the number of times that each k-mer appears in every sequenceoccurs
-3.
+3. Inside the 'ClusteringData/' directory there is a .csv file called 'clustData.csv' which is actually the data matrix that we aimed for.
+Every sequemce is being represented by a number k-mer based features.
+The value of every feature is the number of times each k-mer was detected in the current sequence.

 # Example